Aliases for RPL14 Gene

 GeneCards Summary for RPL14 Gene

 RPL14 (Ribosomal Protein L14) is a Protein Coding gene.
 Diseases associated with RPL14 include congenital myasthenic syndrome.
-Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.